cpesch/MetaMusic/README.markdown

    files and the thirdparty directory.

 Q: How do I compile it?
-A: Set JAVA_HOME to a Java 6 SDK and call
+A: Set JAVA_HOME to a Java 6 SDK, put Maven into your PATH and call
-       ant -f build/build.xml clean jar and find lots of jars in build/output/
+       mvn clean package

 I hope you like it, feedback is always welcome
 Christian